-8.2 In addition to monitoring the successful implementation of the Local Development Plan, the Council has an obligation to monitor the state (or condition) of the Special Landscape Areas through monitoring required by the SEA process.
-Both types of monitoring play important roles in identifying key issues and in assessing the continued relevance of Special Landscape Area's objectives and policies.
+In addition to monitoring the successful implementation of the Local Development Plan 2, the Strategic Environmental Assessment prcoess requires the Council to monitor the state (or condition) of the Local Landscape Areas.
+Both types of monitoring play important roles in identifying key issues and in assessing the continued relevance of Local Landscape Area's objectives and policies.

-Monitoring the state of the Special Landscape Areas
+Monitoring the State of the Local Landscape Areas